BikramRumba/Core-JavaScript/README.md

 # Core-JavaScript

-JavaScript Core Concept Revisions with examples and implementation
+JavaScript Core Concept Revisions with examples and implementations